modiimedia/InsuranceSmart/content/_index.md

 ---
 title: Home
-banner_heading: Providing Affordable Insurance For Texas Residents Since 2005
+banner_heading: Insurance Solutions For Texas Residents Since 2005
-banner_text: "We are an Independent Insurance Agency specializing in life and health coverage since 2005 for all ages, and help seniors transitioning to Medicare. \n\nOur mission is to provide quality service and an exceptional value in the insurance markets we serve.
-We shop to find you the best coverage for your need, at a price you can afford. \n\nWe also provide secure financial products to help you protect and grow your nest egg with indexed returns and a no loss guarantee!
+banner_text: "We are an Independent Insurance Agency specializing in helping seniors transitioning to Medicare. \n\nOur mission is to provide quality service and exceptional value in the insurance markets we serve.
+We help find the coverage you need, at a price you can afford. \n\nWe also provide secure financial products to help you grow and protect your nest egg with indexed returns and a no loss guarantee so you can retire in confidence!
 Let us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co